Skparab1/snake/README.md

 # Snake
- A lightweight, graphics-based game of snake by Skparab1, AninditP, and AdvaitaG (musician), playable at https://skparab1.github.io/snake
+ A lightweight, graphics-based game of snake by Skparab1, AninditP, Apawate, and AdvaitaG (musician), playable at https://skparab1.github.io/snake

 ## Top features
 - Color high quality graphics display and animations